Responsive web design

 As a rule, clients, designers and developers have a common goal: The design idea should be implemented as precisely as possible, but flexibly on a website.
 This balancing act succeeds by gaining control on the one hand and giving it up elsewhere.

-Pixel-precise layout of all elements is not the goal, as this requires an infinite number of special rules – instead, a logically coherent and visually appealing dynamic behavior of the elements should be achieved.
+Pixel-perfect layouting of all elements is not the goal, as this would require an infinite number of special rules – instead, the goal is to achieve a logically consistent and visually appealing dynamic behavior of the elements.

 The block-based approach does not try to define a grid that is valid for the entire website, but specifies a default behavior from which ideally individually for each block can be broken out at any time.
 However, especially in the design process, this requires that global rules of conduct are defined instead of global grids .